-ICAR Is Committed to Helping Northeast India Farmers by Helping Them Realize Their Dreams
+ICAR Is Committed to Helping Farmers Realize Their Dreams

 The turmeric rhizomes have to be cleaned thoroughly to ensure that there are no unwanted elements like mud, cow dung and the peel.
 Traditionally, the Northeast India farmers of Meghalaya use woven cane baskets to run the turmeric through running water.
 More often than not, this does not always clear away the mud, cow dung and other unwanted particles.

 Unfortunately, the low demand for turmeric does not incentivize the farmers to boil the turmeric rhizomes.
 ICAR recommends that the turmeric be boiled for several reasons, one of them being that boiling lends a rich yellow color which is preferred by consumers.
 If not boiled, the turmeric’s yellow is a paler hue, which impacts their demand in the market.

 Most importantly, boiling of the rhizomes extends the shelf life of the dried turmeric as well as the powder.
 The process is simple enough though.
 After bringing the water to a boil, the washed raw turmeric is put in and left to boil in the water for up to three minutes.
 This process accentuates the deep color that is preferred by chefs and consumers.
 It also doubly ensures that all the unwanted elements, which the washing didn’t get rid of.

 For the rhizomes to be ground to powder in a fast and efficient manner, they need to be dry till the point where they are brittle.
 And to facilitate that, the boiled rhizomes are cut into thin slices.
 This ensures that the drying time is minimized and that each slice dries evenly.